zmwxiaoming/csrf-filter/README.md

 There is another csrf filter: https://github.com/esheri3/OWASP-CSRFGuard

 Here is why this filter is better:
   * it is simple.
 Really simple.
-No need to read <a href="https://www.owasp.org/index.php/CSRFGuard_3_Configuration>100+ lines</a> on how to configure it
+No need to read [100+ lines!](https://www.owasp.org/index.php/CSRFGuard_3_Configuration) on how to configure it
   * it is stateles or no memory overhead on sessions.
 Since CSRFGuard always stores token in sesssion it automatically increases overall memory usage.
 More clients more memory.
   * it is single ~75 lines file.
 CSRFGuard has its own logging, own abstract token generation factory.
 It has more than 17 files.
 More files more chances to have bug in them.
   * this filter has maven repository with sources and checksums